Frequently Asked Questions

-A: The Jail Facility will allow the person to call a taxi or provide them with transportation to the Bay County Court House.
+A: The Jail Facility will allow the person to call a taxi or provide them with transportation to the Bay County Sheriff's Office.

 Q: How is the amount of the bond determined?

 A: Establishing the amount of a bond is a function of the court.
 However, a bond schedule for certain offenses has been pre-established by the court.
-Please use the following schedule as a guide only and may be subject to change by the presiding judge.
+Any bond may be subject to change by the presiding judge.
+Please use the following schedule as a guide only.

 (CASH BOND – GUIDE ONLY)